sky-guide/backend-test/README.md

 ## Things To Think About

-Please bear in mind all the best practices you would normally employ when producing "done" production code:
+Please bear in mind all the best practices you would normally employ when producing production code:

-* A well factored simple solution
+* A well factored, simple solution
 * Testing
 * Clean code

 ## Your Solution

-Once you have completed the test please zip it and send it back.
+Once you have completed the test please send us the link to your forked repo or zip it and send it back.
+Please bear in mind that your solution will be visible to others, so you should delete your repo once we have reviewed it.